wim-vdw/opentelemetry-python-tests/README.md

 ```

-Result of the propagation that moves data between services in the Jaeger UI:
+Result of the context propagation (that moves data between services) in the Jaeger UI:

 ![Automatic Context Propagation](automatic-context-propagation.png)